DarinHajou/whispr-ai-movie-picker/README.md

 * Movie data & posters provided by [The Movie Database (TMDb)](https://www.themoviedb.org/)
 * AI integration via [OpenAI](https://openai.com/)

-> **Whispr** is part of the SolaceAI initiative — building emotionally intelligent interfaces for a more human digital experience.
+> **Whispr** is part of the WhisprAI initiative - building emotionally intelligent interfaces for a more human digital experience.

 ---